ENG517/Procedure/Chowdhurynn/p-kardiacapp-manage-alert-notifications.md

 > **Who can use this guide?**
 >
-> Anyone using the kardia ECG app who receives instant analysis results and notifications can manage their alert settings.
-You must have an active Kardia app account with previous ECG recording to access analysis history and notification management features.
+> Anyone with an active Kardia app account who receives ECG analysis results and notifications can use these instructions.
+You should already have at least one recorded ECG to access your analysis history and manage alerts.

-## About ECG instant analysis
+## About ECG Instant Analysis

-Your Kardia app provides instant analysis of your heart rhythm upon completion of your ECG recording.
-The analysis represents the results to help you understand your heart health.
+When you complete an ECG recording, the Kardia app provides instant analysis of your heart rhythm.
+These results help you monitor your heart health and identify when additional medical attention may be needed.

 ## Prerequisites